 Border hassles can last anywhere from 1–10 hours!
 The longest waits happen at times when the hundreds of thousands of Nicaraguans living across the border are traveling to and from their country—this happens a week before and after Christmas, Easter, and any Nicaraguan election.

-The best time of day to cross is during the afternoon.
-Usually you can squeeze through in under an hour.
+The best time of day to cross is during early evening; usually you can squeeze through in under an hour.

 Getting to Peñas Blancas